Grace & Favour: International broadcasts

 In the United States, the series was broadcast on PBS member stations as Are You Being Served?
 Again! in 1992.
 The first series was broadcast on WNEO from 13 July to 20 July 1992 at 11:00 pm, each weeknight; the whole six episodes were screened via television marathon on 18 July, from 8:00 pm to 11:00 pm.

 In a documentary included with the Are You Being Served?
 DVD box set, John Inman stated that he preferred the American title, and believed the programme may have performed better if that title had been used in the UK.

 In Australia, both series were broadcast consecutively from January to April 1994, airing at 8:00 pm on CTC and Network Ten, after a repeat episode of Are You Being Served?.

 Home media releases

 The series, under the title Are You Being Served?
 Again!, was first released in the United States on 7 September 2004 by BBC Warner.
 It was later released in Australia by Roadshow Entertainment on 14 May 2009, under the Grace & Favour title.
 The series was subsequently released for the first time in the United Kingdom on 23 May 2016 by Eureka Entertainment.

+Reception

+The Evening Standard's Victor Lewis-Smith, writing midway through the second series on 26 January 1993, was critical of the series and its humour, stating that it "makes 'Allo 'Allo look like Beckett", citing another of Croft and Lloyd's television sitcoms that had ended the previous year.
+Lewis-Smith wrote that, rather than being a comedy programme, the series is "more your funny aunts and uncles doing a routine at the Christmas party", and believed that the only way to enjoy the series would be if you "feel well-disposed towards the actors".

+The British Comedy Guide praised the series, stating that the scripts were typical of a Croft and Lloyd series, consisting of "rip-roaring innuendo, gag-packed scripts and daft adventures aplenty – with the odd genial national stereotype for good measure".
+The Guide wrote that Are You Being Served? fans would "enjoy the continued adventures in the country" of the original characters, while the new characters introduced for the series worked "perfectly".
+The Guide concluded by stating that the series "is more tightly-plotted than its parent, bringing refreshed life into the characters with their new setting and problems to surmount".